darioielardi/twirk/docs/best_practices.md

  * Make sure to document (with comments) possible validation errors on the specific message fields.
-For example `int32 amount = 1; // must be positive` implies that the server implementation will return a `twirp.InvalidArgument("amount", "must be positive")` error if the condition is not met.
+For example `int32 amount = 1; // must be positive` implies that the server implementation will return a `twirk.InvalidArgument("amount", "must be positive")` error if the condition is not met.
  * Required fields are also validation errors.
-For example, if a given string field cannot be empty, you should add a "required" comment in the proto file, which implies that a `twirp.RequiredArgumentError(field)` will be returned if the field is empty (or missing, which is the same thing in proto3).
+For example, if a given string field cannot be empty, you should add a "required" comment in the proto file, which implies that a `twirk.RequiredArgumentError(field)` will be returned if the field is empty (or missing, which is the same thing in proto3).
 If you are using proto2 (I hope not), the "required" comment is still preferred over the required field type.